MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ```

 ### -AdminAuditLogParameters
-!!!
-Exchange Server 2010, Exchange Server 2013

-The AdminAuditLogParameters parameter specifies which parameters should be audited on the cmdlets you specified using the AdminAuditLogCmdlets parameter.
-You can specify one or more parameters, separated by commas.
-You can also use the wildcard character (\*) to match multiple parameters in one or more of the entries in the parameters list.
-To audit all parameters, specify only the wildcard character (\*).

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The AdminAuditLogParameters parameter specifies which parameters should be audited on the cmdlets you specified using the AdminAuditLogCmdlets parameter.
 You can specify one or more parameters, separated by commas.
 You can also use the wildcard character (\*) to match multiple parameters in one or more of the entries in the parameters list.
 To audit all parameters, specify only the wildcard character (\*).

 ```yaml
 Type: MultiValuedProperty